Haemonetics (HAE)

 AI Analysis | Feedback

-1. Like BD (Becton, Dickinson and Company) for blood and plasma collection and processing.
+It's like BD (Becton, Dickinson and Company) for specialized blood and plasma collection and management solutions.

 AI Analysis | Feedback